 To modify child support, you must be able to demonstrate to the court that you have a substantial, permanent, involuntary material change in the circumstances of either party.
 We will take immediate and strategic action to protect your rights and respond to your needs using documentation, expert testimony, and witness statements to back up your claim.

 Stuart N. House, P.A. offers aggressive and zealous representation.
 With our vast experience and ability, we will help you obtain a modification order to adjust to your change in circumstances.
-The sooner you contact a Coral Springs family law attorney, the better your chances of success in your divorce case.
+The sooner you contact a Coral Springs child support attorney, the better your chances of success in your divorce case.

-A free consultation with a family lawyer at our Coral Springs office is a call (or click) away.
-For the compassion you deserve at this difficult time, contact us online or give us a call at (954) 388-8443.
+A free consultation with a child support lawyer at our Coral Springs office is a call (or click) away.
+Get the compassion you deserve at this difficult time.
+Contact us online or give us a call at (954) 388-8443.

 Free 30-Minute Initial Consultations